 Individual Psychosexual Therapy

 Sometimes a person can have anxiety, fear or have experienced a sexual trauma.
 Perhaps there is a lack of understanding, feelings of shame or if there is a physical difficulty (or a perceived one) that inhibits confidence.
 This can influence their ability to initiate or become intimate with another in a satisfying and rewarding way.
 They can avoid relationships or conversely seek only the briefest.
+We can be confused over who we are sexually and who and how we love, and how that is managed within ourselves and with others.

 Couple Psychosexual Therapy